I'm Stepping Out

 The B-side features Ono's "Sleepless Night."

 Recording

-"I'm Stepping Out" was the first song to be recorded when the sessions for Double Fantasy/Milk and Honey began at The Hit Factory in New York City on 7 August 1980.
+"I'm Stepping Out" was the first song to be recorded when the sessions for Double Fantasy and Milk and Honey began at The Hit Factory in New York City on 7 August 1980.

 Reception

 Cash Box said that the song "was a celebration for Lennon — to escape from the mundane lifestyle of a house-husband — and it is also a musical celebration for the listener which exhibits Lennon's innate talent for articulating universal emotions on three-and-a-half minutes of vinyl."
 Cash Box also commented on the "accessible lyrics and a tight chorus that Lennon sings with abandon" and noted that the prologue and ending express Lennon's "witty side."

+Muriel Gray at Smash Hits said, "For an extraordinary man, John Lennon managed to write a lot of very ordinary material before he died.
+This is basic and dull, it barely merits criticism."

 Personnel

 This is the personnel as said.